williamiommi/sanity-plugin-icon-manager/README.md

 ## 🗺️ Localization

 Levereging the [Studio UI Localization](https://www.sanity.io/docs/localizing-studio-ui) feature, starting from version 2, it is possible to localize the microcopy used by the plugin.
-Here the default english bundle:
+Here is the default English bundle:

 <br />
 <details>